Coventry R.F.C.

 Coventry Rugby Football Club is a professional rugby union club based in Coventry, England.
 The club enjoyed great success during the 1960s and 70s, with many players representing their countries.
-Coventry's home ground is the Butts Park Arena, which opened in 2004.
+Coventry's home ground is the Nick Newbold Stadium (formerly known as Butts Park Arena), which opened in 2004.
 Between 1921 and 2004, the club played at Coundon Road.
 The club plays in Champ Rugby (the second tier of the English rugby union system) following their promotion from the 2017–18 National League 1.

 History

 In 1874 a group, including members of Stoke Cricket Club, took part in what could be described as the first organised game of rugby football played in Coventry.
 Played against Allesley Park College in nearby Allesley, it took the form of one half conducted according to rugby rules and the other according to association rules.

 The first headquarters were established at Old Bull Fields and in the formative years Coventry remained pretty well unbeaten.
 When the ground became enclosed, it became known as the Butts with the first match played there against Stourbridge in 1880.
 By the late 1890s, involvement began in the Midland Counties Cup which was won a total of five times.
 The first club captain was Harry Ratliff, who later emigrated to the United States.
 By now, players were winning representative honours, William Judkins becoming the club's first British Lion in 1899 during the tour to Australia – overall, 10 Coventry players have worn the famous red jersey over the years.

 Ben Tuke & H. G. Wells were the club's first internationals, both representing Ireland in 1894.

 W. L. Oldham became the first of the club's great forwards of the 20th century to represent England.
 Early in the century the Butts was lost when the professional Northern Union game took brief hold in the city.

 By the end of the First World War, the Butts had been taken over by a local firm and a temporary home was found at the Coventry & North Warwickshire Cricket Ground at Binley Road before Coundon Road was purchased in 1921 and developed as the club's headquarters which was to last for over 80 years.

 What was considered to be the first golden era of Coventry rugby came in the mid-1920s when losses were infrequent.
 That brilliance continued and carried over with Coventry producing six England internationals as well as playing a full part in the early Warwickshire successes in the County Championship.
 Regular representative matches by now were being staged at Coundon Road, at the same time playing successes for the club were continuing built upon local talent including many schools internationals.